pauldebryas/AnatupleProd/README.md

 - matplotlib
 - yaml

-For simplicity, you can use the same conda environment as I, which is saved in a .yml file.
+For simplicity, you can use the same conda environment as I, which is saved in a .yml file (located in /config).
 For that:
 - Make sure you have conda/miniconda installed: https://conda.io/projects/conda/en/latest/user-guide/install/index.html
 - Install and activate the environment that I named "HNL" with the command: